 How do you think content designers and AI can best work together?

-Chelsea: For me it falls into three opportunity areas: using LLMs to generate content, designing LLM content through model design, and designing/writing the UI content for genAI product experiences.
-All three opportunities will yield higher quality outputs if the “maker” has strong content sensibilities.
+Chelsea: For me, it falls into three opportunity areas: using LLMs to generate content, designing LLM content through model design, and designing/writing the UI content for genAI product experiences.
+All three opportunities will yield higher-quality outputs if the “maker” has strong content sensibilities.

 How do you think content designers can stay involved in shaping AI’s role in content creation, especially in companies that may undervalue their strategic contributions?